PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Literature Review

 \section{Literature Review}

-Image segmentation is one of the fundamental image processing techniques along with image classification and object detection.
-Through segmentation, the region of interest is separated from background objects.
-One of the earliest techniques of image segmentation was region growing.
-This technique starts with a seed pixel and recursively adds neighboring pixels with similar properties (such as intensity or color) to form a coherent region.
-Steven \citep{zucker1976region} reviewed region growing systems and their role in pictorial segmentation.
-Besides the mentioned technique, some of the other methods were used for segmentation like thresholding \citep{kohler1981segmentation}, canny edge detection \citep{canny1986computational}, clustering \citep{coleman1979image}.
-However, all these techniques were widely used before the rise of deep learning.
+Image segmentation is a basic computer vision technique that helps to separate areas of interest from the background.
+It works with classification and object detection.
+Region growing was one of the first ways to segment an image.
+It starts with a seed pixel and adds neighboring pixels with similar properties (like color or intensity) over and over again until it forms a uniform region.
+Many researchers have explored various classification and image retrieval strategies for CXR analysis \cite{baltruschat2019comparison, haq2021deep}.
+Image segmentation could help reduce unnecessary contextual information and improve the focus on relevant pathological regions.
+Zucker \cite{zucker1976region} reviewed region-growing systems and their significance in image segmentation.
+Other classical approaches included thresholding \cite{kohler1981segmentation}, Canny edge detection \cite{canny1986computational}, and clustering-based segmentation \cite{coleman1979image}.
+Although effective in early applications, these traditional methods were largely replaced by deep learning–based approaches due to their limited adaptability and performance on complex medical images.

-The Convolutional Neural Network (CNN) proposed by Lecun et al. \citep{lecun1998gradient} revolutionized the field of computer vision.
-Full Convolutional Networks (FCN) proposed by Long et al. \citep{long2015fully} set a new standard for end-to-end semantic segmentation which built the foundation layer of U-Net, a specialized medical image segmentation model, proposed by Ronneberger et al. \citep{ronneberger2015u}.
+The invention of CNNs by LeCun et al. \cite{lecun1998gradient} revolutionized computer vision and paved the way for fully convolutional architectures.
+Long et al. \cite{long2015fully} introduced the Fully Convolutional Network (FCN), establishing an end-to-end framework for semantic segmentation.
+This laid the foundation for the U-Net architecture proposed by Ronneberger et al. \cite{ronneberger2015u}, which became the cornerstone of medical image segmentation.

-Popular medical image segmentation models like U-Net, V-Net \citep{milletari2016v}, Attention U-Net \citep{oktay2018attention}, Deeplab \citep{chen2017deeplab}, Mask R-CNN \citep{he2017mask}, SegNet \citep{badrinarayanan2017segnet} are generally used for a specific segmentation task like heart segmentation or lung segmentation etc. with single input.
-However, for more convenience, multi-organ segmentation has grabbed the attention of researchers to improve existing segmentation works.